sibonile/ANIN-Handbook/docs/drought_indices.md

 !!! note ""
     ![alt text](<assets/SPI_ Results_Map.PNG>)

+!!! warning
+    The first time you run the command, you may be prompted to authenticate via the EGI website.
+Simply copy the provided URL, paste it into your browser, and follow the authentication steps.
+If you do not already have an account, you will need to create one in order to proceed.

 ## Example 2: Combined Drought Indicator (CDI)
 The CDI tool provides near-monthly time-series information based on Standardised Precipitation Index (SPI), Soil Moisture Anomaly (SMA) and FAPAR anomaly, resulting in maps that can be used for drought watch, warning and alert.
 This tool does require a temporal extent for performance.
 To run CDI, input the Python code below into the command prompt.
 In this example, we use June to December 2022 as our temporal extent.
 ``` py